 - 1/2 cup Dr. Bronner's Sal Suds

-- 1/2 cup warm distilled water ( The minerals in some tap water may react with this solution and cause this not to thicken.)
+- 1/2 cup warm filtered water ( The minerals in some tap water may react with this solution and cause this not to thicken.)

 - 1 tsp. citric acid (if you don't have this, substitute lemon juice)